The Dark Side of NFTs: A Large-Scale Empirical Study of Wash Trading: RELATED WORK

 \subsection{Data collection for NFT research.}

 NFT researchers mainly collect data in an external way.
-Von\ et al.~\cite{von2022nft} utilized OpenSea API to collect NFTs' events and adopted Coingecko API to retrieve the historic USD prices for crypto.
+Von Wachter et al.~\cite{von2022nft} utilized OpenSea API to collect NFTs' events and adopted Coingecko API to retrieve the historic USD prices for crypto.
 White et al.~\cite{white2022characterizing} utilized a moving window of Unix timestamps to retrieve 5,252,252 sale events via OpenSea API.
 Apart from the API access, Das et al.~\cite{das2021understanding} collected more data through web scraping.
-However, few researchers delve deeper and discuss the completeness and consistency of the data provided by the marketplace, e.g., OpenSea.
-As we demonstrate in section \ref{datacollectionpreprocessing}, \textit{Address inconsistency}, \textit{Timestamp error} and \textit{Fake events} all occur in the UI and database of OpenSea.
-To the best of our knowledge, we are the first paper to raise and address the inconsistency problem for NFTs' event sequences, providing a robust foundation for further research.